repl-looper

 a:clear() -- erase loop contents

-Now that you have the script running on norns and the local UI up in a browser and everything working together, read through the Usage Reference below and Techniques to get more some ideas!
+Now that you have the script running on norns and everything working, read through the Usage Reference below and Techniques to get more some ideas!

 Resources